-Existing bicycle and pedestrian infrastructure in the Central Adams region consists mainly of sidewalks in Gettysburg Borough and select residential neighborhoods in Cumberland and Straban Townships, National Park Service owned roads and pathways around the Gettysburg National Military Park, and individual segments of the North Gettysburg Trail and Gettysburg Inner Loop Trail systems.
+T3.1 Expand the system of trail networks in the Central Adams region to connect consists mainly of sidewalks in Gettysburg Borough and select residential neighborhoods in Cumberland and Straban Townships, National Park Service owned roads and pathways around the Gettysburg National Military Park, and individual segments of the North Gettysburg Trail and Gettysburg Inner Loop Trail systems.
 However, many older developments, as well as newer retail and employment uses, immediately surrounding Gettysburg are not connected to each other or Downtown.
 Establishing links between these areas will enhance connectivity, increase opportunities for health and wellness activity, reduce congestion through use of non-motorized transportation, and increase customer traffic to local businesses.